yuki-kimoto/giblognet/README.md

 If you see "error: RPC failed; result=56, HTTP code = 200" , your git maybe old.
 Please upgrade to latest git.
 I checked git version 1.8.5.5.

-**2. GitPrep restriction**
+**2. Giblog Net restriction**

-GitPrep restrict max post message size 10MB(This is default of Mojolicious)
+Giblog Net restrict max post message size 10MB(This is default of Mojolicious)

 You maybe see the following error